open/close all folders

 - The last Comedy Central episode of Mystery Science Theater 3000, Laserblast, ended with Dr. Forrester re-enacting the scene where an old David Bowman reaches toward the Monolith before being reborn as a Starchild; Forrester reaches for a monolithic VHS tape labeled "The Worst Movie Ever Made".

-- One Foot in the Grave parodied the "ape discovering tools" scene, with a new fridge as the monolith, and the Styrofoam packing formers at the bones being smashed by the elderly protagonist.
+- One Foot in the Grave parodied the "ape discovering tools" scene, with a new fridge as the monolith, and styrofoam packing formers as the bones being smashed by the elderly protagonist.

 - Shows up in a Spitting Image sketch, being interviewed by Barry Norman.